 Pamela Hudak, Ph.D. is an Associate at the Conflict Resolution & Training service as well as at Principled Dispute Resolution & Consulting.
 She graduated with a Certificate in Dispute Resolution from York University and did an internship at CRT in 2011.
 Her primary interest is in the promotion of flourishing workplaces.
 She draws on her prior work in medical research and academia, particularly skills in qualitative and quantitative research methodologies, to inform her approach to workplaces and mediation.

-Shaaron Jones-Crawford is an internationally trained and experienced Barrister with specialized expertise in Mediation & Alternative Disputation Resolution.
-Shaaron combines sound legal knowledge with clear, succinct communication style.
-She takes the time to thoroughly understand all perspectives in any issue and provide thoughtful, impartial, and carefully researched opinions and arbitrated solutions to commercial, community and family disputes.
-Shaaron understands the nuances involved in overcoming power imbalances in order to arrive at a fair resolution on complex issues, with an extensive track record of successes facilitating mediated settlements of matters that would have entailed months or years of legal action.
+Shaaron Jones-Crawford is an internationally trained and experienced Barrister with specialised expertise in Alternative Dispute Resolution (ADR).
+Shaaron combines sound legal knowledge with a clear, succinct communication style.
+She takes the time to thoroughly understand all perspectives on any issue and provides a thoughtful, impartial process on a range of issues.
+As a Mediator and Arbitrator she is an experienced practitioner and works in civil, commercial, community and workplace disputes, as well as restorative justice.
+Shaaron understands the nuances involved in overcoming power imbalances to facilitate a fair resolution on complex issues, and has an extensive track record.

 Claire Huang Kinsley has been a mediator with St Stephen's since 2003.
 She has helped resolve conflicts in a wide variety of workplace, community and family settings, and has trained hundreds of people in mediation or other conflict resolution skills.
 Claire is particularly interested in how interpersonal conflict resolution relates to issues of social justice, feminism, cultural diversity and anti-oppression work, and specifically in how this relationship plays itself out in the messy world of real life; having been a front-line worker in human services for over twenty years, she knows that theory is no substitute for practice when tempers start to flare!
 Claire also works at the Parkdale Community Information Centre and teaches Wen-Do Women's Self Defence.